Actor-Relational Database Systems: A Manifesto: Relational Data Model, Declarative Querying and Transactions

-\manfeature{High-Level Data Model and Declarative Querying Support}{feat:data:model} The state of a logical actor must be abstracted by a high-level data model to provide for physical data independence.
-An application developer should have full freedom in defining the schema of a logical actor fitting the application needs, thus allowing schema definitions to vary across logical actors.
-This allows the application in Figure~\ref{fig:example:app} to specify appropriate schemas in the relational model for the different actors, and frees the application developers from worrying about the physical data layout.
-The actor database system must also provide a declarative query facility over the state encapsulated in a single actor.
+The state of a logical actor should be abstracted by the relational data model to provide for physical data independence.
+An application developer should have full freedom in defining the schema of a logical actor fitting the application needs, thus allowing schema definitions to vary across logical actor types.
+The latter frees the application developers from worrying about the physical data layout.
+The application in Figure~\ref{fig:example:app} shows therefore the use of appropriate schemas in the relational model for the different actor types.
+The actor-relational database system should also provide a declarative query facility over the state encapsulated in a single actor.
 This query facility provides ease of programming and allows for reuse of existing database query optimization machinery for performance.

-\manfeature{Multi-Actor Declarative Querying}{feat:multi:actor:query} Declarative querying in an actor database system must extend to multiple actors.
-Multi-actor query support could be added by prepending actor names before relations, objects, or other data model constructs similarly to object-oriented query languages~\cite{AlashqurSL89:OQL, LecluseR89:O2}.
-However, this simplicity is elusive: as opposed to object models, the actor model includes explicit asynchronicity in any multi-actor accesses, which must happen through message passing or function calls.
-Thus, the semantics of asynchronous execution of computations needs to be reconciled with the simplicity of a declarative interface.
-In addition, query optimization needs to be revisited to take into account asynchronicity elements in query specifications.